 “Surface Water Management System” shall mean the areas on the Properties which are intended for drainage and retention lake uses, which are described in Exhibit F (drainage ditches), Exhibit G (retention lake) and the underground drainage facilities to be located within the Road.”

-Chris, you deleted language I had in Paragraph 1.16 whereby the Association accepts responsibility for the Surface Water Management System and the permit number is referenced.
-This is required by the South Florida Water Management District and should be reinserted.
+Chris, you deleted language I had in Paragraph 1.16 whereby the Association accepts responsibility for the Surface Water Management System and the permit number is referenced. [the State of Florida has delegated approval for Storm Water Management Systems for power plants to the Florida DEP.
+All other uses get approval from the SFWMD.]

 5. Since the property is being platted, rather than referring to an Exhibit C survey, that reference should be to the Plat.
 The Plat will grant certain easements which need to be reviewed and approved.
 The reference to the lot numbers on the Plat should be used throughout this documents, which is not currently done.
+[Any and all platting will occur during the construction period, after closing and after these documents are executed and recorded.
+The agreements can be drafted so as to be amended to replace the survey with the plat when the the plat is recorded.]

 6. In Paragraph 2.2, utility easements are not specifically granted.
 Is it intended that utilities running to the Plant shall run within the Road, or will there be separate utility easements granted in the Plat?
-This may need to be dealt with here.
+This may need to be dealt with here. [telephone, gas pipeline, future sewer and water and possibly distribution electricity lines that would service future development in Parcel 1 would or should be located in the “Road”]

 7. In Sections 2.2.2 and 2.2.3, Greg questions the use of the term “facilities”.
 I agree that this should be more defined.